Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: An Application to Licensure Test

 \subsection{Detection based on Item Responses}

-We apply model $\mathcal M_1$ to the item responses in the dataset.
-Using the algorithm given in Appendix B, 100 MCMC chains were run with random starting points.
-Their convergence was assessed by traceplots and the Gelman and Rubin diagnostic statistic \citep{gelman1992inference}.
-Among the 100 chains, 13 chains converged and Figure~\ref{fig:trace} shows the traceplot of deviance for these chains after their convergence.
-The rest of the chains failed to converge after 13,000 iterations and thus are not used in our analysis.
-Note that slow mixing is a common issue for MCMC algorithms when there are discrete parameters \citep[e.g.,][]{richardson1997bayesian}, especially when the number of discrete parameters is large.
+We start with analysing item responses using the reduced model (i.e. only analyse item responses and not time responses).
+Using the algorithm given in Appendix B, three MCMC chains were run with random starting points.
+Their convergence was assessed by trace plots and the Gelman and Rubin (GR) diagnostic statistic \citep{gelman1992inference}.
+The Gelman-Rubin R statistics applied to the parameters which are not person- or item-specific (see Table~\ref{table:est} for the list of these parameters) are below 1.20, suggesting that the chains converged to their equilibrium distributions after 10,000 iterations.

-Inference is drawn based on 65,000 posterior samples from the 13 converged chains, where each chain contributes 5,000 samples.
-We first compare models $\mathcal M_1$ and $\mathcal M_1^0$ by DIC.
-Recall that the null model $\mathcal M_1^0$ only assumes a baseline IRT model that does not contain a cheating component.
-The DIC value for model $\mathcal M_1^0$ is also based on 65,000 posterior samples from an MCMC algorithm.
-The DIC values for the two models are 281,052.3 and 283,320.1 respectively.
-The smaller DIC for model $\mathcal M_1$ suggests that item preknowledge is likely to exist among the test takers.
+Inference is drawn based on 24,000 posterior samples from the three converged chains, where each contributes 8,000 samples.
+We first compare the fitted model with its null version using the DIC measure described in Section~\ref{subsec:bayes}, to answer the question ``does our item response data show evidence of cheating?".
+Recall that $\pi_1 = \pi_2 = 0$ in the null model, meaning that there are no cheaters or compromised items.
+The DIC value for the null model is also based on 24,000 posterior samples from an MCMC algorithm.
+The DIC values for the proposed and the null models are 138,282.6 and 218,308.4, respectively.
+The smaller DIC for the proposed model suggests that item preknowledge is likely to exist among the test takers.